54yyyu/code-mcp/README.md

 The tool implements several security measures:
 - Path validation to ensure operations only occur within the project directory
 - Rejection of shell commands with dangerous operators (`;`, `&&`, `||`, etc.)
-- Rejection of potentially destructive git operations
+- Different security levels for git operations: some blocked entirely, others requiring confirmation
 - Two-step confirmation process for file writes and deletions

 ## Dependencies